+Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future, and actuarially determined amounts are subject to continual revision as results are compared to past expectations and new estimates are made about the future.
+Actuarial calculations reflect a long-term perspective.
+Calculations are computed using the actuarial cost method based on the substantive plan in effect as of July 1, 2016.
+Assumptions used in the July 1, 2016 actuarial valuation are included in the table below:

 Actuarial Assumptions:

-Mortality RPH-2015 Total Dataset Mortality Table, full generational
+Mortality RPH-2015 Total Dataset Mortality Table, full generational using

-using Scale MP-2015
+Scale MP-2015

 Amortization Level dollar amount over 30 years based on an open group

 Discount rate for benefit obligations 4.5% per year

 Inflation rate assumption 3.0%

 Cost Method Projected unit credit

-Healthcare cost trend rates: ,
+Healthcare cost trend rates:

-Medical 9.0% graded by .5% per year to ultimate rate of 5.0%

-Dental 5.0% graded by .25% per year to ultimate rate of 4.0%
+Medical 8.5% graded by .5% per year to ultimate rate of 5.0% Dental 4.75% graded by .25% per year to ultimate rate of 4.0%

 Retirement rates by age:

-55 20%

-56-61 10%

-62 30%

-63-64 10%

-65 100%

 Marital Status 80% of retirees are assumed to be married at retirement.

 Age difference of spouses Males are assumed to be three years older than females.

 Plan participation 100% of future eligible retirees are assumed to elect coverage for themselves and their spouses.

 Per capita claims cost Gross per capital claims costs were developed from current premium rates by plan, actuarially increased using health index factors and current enrollment.
 The costs are assumed to increase with health care trend rates.
 Upon retirement, all employees are assumed to elect the Premier Plus plan.